Taoiseach wants culture of self-testing as antigen tests to be rolled out widely

 At a briefing by the National Public Health Emergency Team on Wednesday afternoon, deputy chief medical officer Dr Ronan Glynn said that parents should consider if their children need to be part of every activity.

-“We have received no advice in terms of children not playing outdoor sports or being engaged in outdoor activity,” Mr Martin added.
+“We have received no advice in terms of children not playing outdoor sports or being engaged in outdoor activity,” Mr Martin said.

-“I think the more outdoor activities that we can continue with, the better.
+“I think the more outdoor activities that we can continue with, the better," he added.

-“I would be concerned also about mental well being of children.
-That’s very important.

-“I met with Pieta House and different organisations, they’ve always articulated to us the concern around anxiety levels.”
-On Wednesday, a further 1,631 cases of Covid-19 were confirmed in Ireland.

-The Health Minister expressed support for the idea of extending the vaccine booster programme to healthcare workers, but said the Department of Health had to wait for advice from the National Immunisation Advisory Committee (NIAC).
+The Minister for Health expressed support for the idea of extending the vaccine booster programme to healthcare workers, but said the Department of Health had to wait for advice from the National Immunisation Advisory Committee (Niac).